shinesolutions/aem-orchestrator/docs/configuration.md

 ```

 #### aem.relaxed.ssl.enable
 Enable if you want self-certified SSL certificates to be accepted by AEM when setting up replication agents.
-Will also turn off host name verification when the Orchestrator performs health checks to AEM instances.

 ### Orchestrator Properties